juruobenruo/DexVLA/README.md

 |---------------------|----------------------------------------------------------------|
 | Qwen2-VL (~2B)      | [huggingface](https://huggingface.co/Qwen/Qwen2-VL-2B-Instruct) |

-!!!
-After downloading the standard weights, you have to replace the official "config.json" with our "docs/config.json" designed for VLA.
+**❗❗** After downloading the standard weights, you have to replace the official "config.json" with our "docs/config.json" designed for VLA.

-## Train
+## 🦾Train
 The training script are "scripts/stage2_train.sh" and "scripts/stage3_train.sh".
 And you need to change following parameters:
 1. **OUTPUT** :refers to the save directory for training, which must include the keyword "qwen2"(and optionally "lora").
 If LoRA training is used, the name must include "lora" (e.g., "qwen2_lora").
 2. **task_name** :refers to the tasks used for training, which should be corresponded to "your_task_name" in aloha_scripts/constant.py